Close

 How do you calculate the present value of an annuity using an annuity table?

-To calculate the present value, find the factor corresponding to the number of periods and the discount rate in the present annuity table.
-Then, multiply it by the annuity payment amount.
+The calculation of the present value requires identifying the factor corresponding to the number of periods and the discount rate in the present annuity table.
+Then, multiply it with the amount of payment of the annuities.
 This factor adjusts the future cash flows to reflect their value in today’s terms.

 3